 A bank's earnings performance affects its safety and soundness.
 Earnings may be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial trouble.
 Conversely, losses reduce a bank's ability to do those things.

 On Bankrate's test of earnings, Raymond James Bank, National Association scored 24 out of a possible 30, beating the national average of 15.12.

-One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
-The most recent annualized quarterly return on equity was 14.67 percent, above the national average of 8.10 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
+Raymond James Bank, National Association's most recent annualized quarterly return on equity was 14.67 percent, above the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank earned net income of $260.4 million on total equity of $1.82 billion.
 The bank had an annualized return on average assets, or ROA, of 1.30 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.